The Best Places to Celebrate Durga Puja in Delhi 2024

 Kali Mandir

-Kali Mandir is the main temple in CR Park and every year it hosts an elaborate pandal.
+Kali Mandir is one Delhi’s most famous temples, and it’s the main temple in CR Park.
+Every year it hosts an elaborate pandal.
 You can eat and shop for jewelry or knick knacks at one of the many stands behind the temple.

 Pocket 52 Puja Grounds